 Digital Forensic Examiner: They’re involved in searching a suspect’s hard drive or cell phone for evidence of a crime.
 They often perform this work in close collaboration with Law Enforcement.

 Forensic Pathologist: Doctors which do autopsies on victims to assess the reason(s) for dying.

 Forensic Science Tech: They work in crime labs analyzing the evidence collected from crime scenes.

-Forensic Toxicologist: They analyze the bodily fluids of a deceased person to determine the presence of chemicals, drugs, or poisons.
+Forensic Toxicologist: They look at the chemistry of people who have passed away to assess the use of chemicals, drugs, or poisons.

 DNA Analyst: They help to connect potential DNA evidence to crime suspects.

 What are some of the Specialized Forensic Science Careers outside the Crime Laboratory?

 - Forensic engineering

 - Forensic odontology